sairajmagdum/sairajmagdum/README.md

 - 👋 Hi, I’m @sairajmagdum
-- 👀 I’m interested in gaming, sports,music
+- 👀 I’m interested in gaming, sports,music.
 - 🌱 I’m currently learning programming related stuff.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...